Taikon/pluralscript/README.md

 ### Supported Platforms
 * Ubuntu 20.04 will work by default
 * Ubuntu <20.04 will require you to edit the file path for python3

+### Disclaimer
+* Pluralsight do not permit users to download their videos in their ToS.
+* Use this script at your own risk.